Section 2 - Employment policies

 A letter of resignation implies the following when written: (1) that the resignee wishes to terminate the resignee's association with the college on a specified date; (2) that the letter of resignation is a deliberate attempt to inform all necessary personnel of this decision; (3) that the resignee truly believes the decision to resign will sever the resignee's relationship with the college.

 Procedures to insure that the preceding assumptions are upheld, the following procedures will be observed:

 1. When a letter of resignation is written, it is the responsibility of the resignee to send the original copy to the department chair or supervisor with copies to the appropriate Dean, the appropriate Vice President and to the Office of Human Resources.

 2. It is the responsibility of the department chair or supervisor to consult with the Vice President as soon as possible to determine the course of action to be taken.
 In no event would a protracted period of time occur.
 Even if the chair or supervisor or the Vice President were off campus, as soon as both were on campus, a consultation should take place.
 It is the responsibility of the President to insure that consultation occurs promptly.

 3. It is the responsibility of the department chair or supervisor to apprise the Vice President during the aforementioned consultation of his/her recommendations.

 4. The alternatives to be considered bv the Vice President are:

 b) A plea for reconsideration of the resignation.

-5. Regardless of the Vice Presidential action, the Vice President will send a certified letter to the resignee with copies to the Department Chair or supervisor, Dean, the President, and the Office of Human Resources within one week of the consultation with the Department Chair ot supervisor.
+5. Regardless of the Vice Presidential action, the Vice President will send a certified letter to the resignee with copies to the department chair or supervisor, Dean, the President and the Office of Human Resources within one week of the consultation with the department chair or supervisor.